deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1d/result_protoemds_final_stack.md

 **Functional Suitability Quality Metric:** 4

-The score is 4 because the standard Management API provided a complete de-publication operation without custom development.
-The before/after catalogue checks proved the visibility change, and the retained asset proved that de-publication did not require deleting the data product itself.
+The standard Management API removed the offer from the catalogue without custom development or deletion of the underlying asset.
+This meets the Full Coverage criterion.

 #### Notes